What is Schizophrenia?

 Instead of defining it by categories, the American Psychiatric Association now defines schizophrenia as a spectrum disorder.
 That means they understand it as a disorder that affects people in different ways, often at markedly different levels of severity.

-While schizophrenia is a chronic mental illness with common traits, one person with schizophrenia will often display markedly different symptoms than another person with the same mental disorder.
+While it is a chronic mental illness with common traits, one person with this disorder will often display markedly different symptoms than another person with the same mental disorder.
 Some of the more common symptoms are:

 - Visual hallucinations, such as patterns, lights, objects and people.
 Many people with schizophrenia believe that they “see” people who are no longer alive.